 - Consider how much wiggle room will needed between the 3D printed part (your design) and the provided unique hole.
-Should the design have the exact measurements as the hole?
-The design should be slightly smaller so that the printed part can fit within the measurements we took. - 2.
+Should the design have the exact measurements as the hole? - 2.
 Look at the provided designs to determine which design should be used by the 3D printer.
 Take some measurements and compare them to your schematic to help you choose.
 Circle your selection below.